stuartfowler/CEMT/README.md

 CEMT approaches cyberworthiness from the perspective that the overall objective is to create a cybersecurity evaluation for mission critical and safety critical systems that are mindful of the context in which the system is operating, is intuitive enough to facilitate collaboration between all stakeholders, is understandable by key decisions makers so that they can reasonably take accountability for their decisions and is transparent in terms of how the conclusions trace to the analysis.

-## Summary

- - What is it used for
- - High Level Process

 ## Installation

 ### CEMT